 If you have already chosen your suit, it is not too late to make a few minor adaptions to keep you cool on your big day:

 As the wedding three-piece suit is relatively versatile, make use of this and only wear your tie and jacket for formal shots.
-Waistcoats still maintain a formal look and are exceptional items to mask sweat in photographs and keep moisture locked when greeting your guests.
+Waistcoats still maintain a formal look and are exceptional items to mask sweat in photographs.

 Wear a high cotton-count shirt and avoid elastic or non-natural fabrics: These will trap warm air next to your body and increase the amount that you sweat.
 Also, keep to white and very light neutral colour shirts so that any sweat is less visible.